fleetdm/fleet/handbook/quality/README.md

 Release blockers must be fixed before a release can be cut.
 Non-release-blocking bugs may be addressed during a subsequent release per the standard bug process (defined above).

 ### Critical bugs
-A critical bug is defined as: behavior that causes users to:
+A critical bug is defined as behavior that:
-* be unable to use a workflow
+* Blocks the normal use a workflow
 * Prevents upgrades to Fleet
 * Causes irreversible damage, such as data loss
 * Introduces a security vulnerability